lvwerra/geneGAN/treatGAN/readme.md

 With the treatgan.py script a GAN can be trained and the model is saved.

 ## Applying the model
-To apply the model, the treatgan_model.py can be used.
-For more detail how to use this module consult the treatgan_apply.ipynb notebook.
+To apply the model use the treatgan_model.py module.
+For more detail on how to use this module consult the treatgan_apply.ipynb notebook.